 - Generally, high-end hotels are more tolerant of animals: some 67% of five-star hotels are pet-friendly–significantly higher than three-star (36%) and four-star (44%) hotels.
 At the other extreme, over 50% of one-star and two-star hotels are also pet-friendly.

 - The United States, where 41% of all hotels are pet-friendly, barely cracks into the top 25 countries in the world.
 In this arena, Europe dominates, picking up 23 of the top 25 spots of most pet-friendly countries.

 So how do you find a hotel that’s right for you and welcomes your pet?
 One way is to be sure that the travel site you’re using to find your hotel accommodations lets you include “pet-friendly” in your search criteria.
 You can also check out this list of pet-friendly hotel chains.
 Be sure to double check with them when making your reservations.
 Some of them may have different rules and/or charge different pet fees.

-This list is made up of mostly dog-friendly hotels, and their policies on allowing cats and other pets may vary, so be sure to ask about other pets specifically when you book your stay.
+The list below of pet-friendly hotel chains is made up of mostly dog-friendly hotels, and their policies on allowing cats and other pets may vary, so be sure to ask about other pets specifically when you book your stay.

 Pet-Friendly Hotel Chains

 Choice Hotels: There are more than 3,500 Choice Hotels (Comfort Inn, Comfort Suites, Sleep Inn, Quality Inn, Clarion, MainStay Suites, Suburban, EconoLodge, and Rodeway Inn) that are pet-friendly.